dlite-tools/github-deployments-dashboard/README.md

 #### Using Docker

-If you don't want to install the dependencies locally and use Poetry, you can use Docker to run the dashboard.
+If you don't want to install the dependencies locally and use uv, you can use Docker to run the dashboard.

 You need first to build the dashboard image with the command **`make build`**.